OpenEvalProject/evals/manuscripts/elife-35690/v1/manuscript.md

 **Figure 6.:** (A, B) Environmental enrichment (ENR) mice have adrenal gland (A), and liver (B) weights that are lower than those of control (CTRL) animals.
 (C) Housing does not affect acute corticosterone levels.
 (D–F) Effects of ENR on plasma biomarkers: cholesterol (D), triglycerides (E) and glucose (F).
 Box and whisker plots, see Figure 2.
 Asterisks indicate significant effects at a 5% threshold.

-## ENR restructures relationships between phenotypes
+### ENR restructures relationships between phenotypes

 To analyze the impact of ENR on relationships between phenotypes, we calculated correlations separately for CTRL and ENR mice (Figure 7).
 Strong correlation between two traits would point towards shared regulatory mechanisms in the control of such parameters.
 We observed few significant correlations in either housing condition, which suggests that the majority of the traits were independent of each other.
 In both animal groups, we found significant positive correlations of roaming entropy and object exploration between trials of the OF and NOR tests, respectively (Figure 7A).
 These correlations indicate that the recorded behaviors were reliable and characteristic for each individual.
 ENR, however, weakened correlations between trials in NOR, as well as the negative association of object exploration to OF habituation, hinting towards more specific responses of animals to the environment (e.g. exposure to novel objects or their placement).
 Housing in ENR led to remodeling of the associations between the brain structures and behavior (Figure 7A).
 ENR uncoupled the negative correlations of object exploration in NOR test and of rotarod performance to the volume of the hippocampus.
 Similarly, habituation to the OF arena was negatively associated with the size of the IMF and positively correlated with the motor cortex thickness in CTRL mice, but not ENR mice.
 Hippocampal neurogenesis did not show significant correlation with any of the assayed phenotypes.

 ![Figure 7.](https://cdn.elifesciences.org/articles/35690/elife-35690-fig7-v1.jpg)

 **Figure 7.:** Heat maps show Spearman’s rank correlation coefficient between selected behavioral, morphometric and neurogenic (A) or metabolic traits (B) within the control (CTRL, left panels) and the enriched (ENR, right panels) groups.
 Rotarod performance was summarized as a mean of data from all individual trials for each animal.
 Phenotypes were ordered on the basis of hierarchical clustering in the ENR group.
 Significant correlations (p<0.05) are marked with asterisks.
 NOR, novel object recognition test; OF, open field test; T1–5, trials 1–5 of the NOR and OF tests; RE, roaming entropy; DG, dentate gyrus; DI, discrimination index.
-Source files listing the rho values are available in Figure 7—source data 1 (CTRL) and in Figure 7—source data 2 (ENR).10.7554/eLife.35690.012Figure 7—source data 1.Spearman’s correlation coefficients for correlations between phenotypes in CTRL mice.
-A tab-delimited text file.10.7554/eLife.35690.013Figure 7—source data 2.Spearman’s correlation coefficients for correlations between phenotypes in ENR mice.
-A tab-delimited text file.
+Source files listing the rho values are available in Figure 7—source data 1 (CTRL) and in Figure 7—source data 2 (ENR).

 Metabolic phenotypes, namely plasma glucose, cholesterol and triglycerides were positively correlated in both housing conditions, but these relationships were weakened by ENR (Figure 7B).
 As expected, plasma triglycerides correlated positively to the liver size in both groups.
 Epidemiological studies in humans suggest that brain and cognition are linked to metabolism (Kapogiannis and Mattson, 2011; Panza et al., 2012).
 We observed few associations between the measured phenotypes in our mice (Figure 7B).
 ENR changed the sign of the correlations between object exploration in NOR test and plasma cholesterol from positive to negative.
 It also promoted negative correlation between plasma glucose and rotarod performance, suggesting that the fitness acquired by ENR mice has a metabolic component.